vegarant/fastwht/README.md

-# fastwht
+# Fastwht
 ## A fast Walsh-Hadamard transform for Matlab and Python 2

 `fastwht()` is an in C++ implementation of the fast Walsh-Hadamard transform with bindings to Matlab and Python 2.
 The algorithm perform the transform in-place iteratively in O( N log(N) ) operations.
 Current version are order of magnitude faster than Matlab's own implementation `fwht()`.
-As Python's Numpy package does not implement this transform, no such comparison have been made for the Python implementation.
+As Python's NumPy package does not implement this transform, no such comparison have been made for the Python implementation.
 For an thought documentation of it's usage we refer to Matlab's own [documentation](http://se.mathworks.com/help/signal/ref/fwht.html).